-As Director of Graduate Studies, I welcome you to Wayne Law School’s LL.M.
-Program!
+As director of graduate studies, I welcome you to Wayne Law’s LL.M. program.
 Our program provides advanced study in three specialized areas: corporate and finance law, labor and employment law, and taxation.
-We also offer a generalized program for graduates of foreign law schools who seek an overview of the United States legal system.
-All of these programs put students in touch directly with a superb faculty, one that includes international experts in some areas and faculty members whose teaching is informed by actual law practice experience.
+We also offer a generalized program for graduates of foreign law schools who seek an overview of the U.S. legal system.
+All of these programs put students in touch directly with a superb faculty, including international experts in some areas and faculty members whose teaching is informed by actual law practice experience.
 Outside the classroom, our students benefit from internship opportunities afforded by our dynamic urban location in the heart of Detroit.

-In addition to directing the program, I teach courses in civil procedure, international law, and comparative law.
-These areas are the focus of my research and scholarly writing and my involvement in professional organizations such as the International Law Assocation, the American Society of Comparative Law, and the U.S. Secretary of State’s Advisory Group on Private International Law.
+In addition to directing the program, I teach courses in civil procedure, international law and comparative law.
+These areas are the focus of my research and scholarly writing and my involvement in professional organizations, such as the International Law Assocation, American Society of Comparative Law and U.S. Secretary of State’s Advisory Group on Private International Law.
 From time to time, students assist me as I undertake projects for these organizations and seek to advance the law.

 My current research focuses on the place of treaties within the U.S. legal system.
-Remarkably, after many years of consensus on key aspects of American treaty law (e.g., interpretation, formation), the impact of treaties within the United States legal system has become uncertain.
-Along with two of my colleagues here at Wayne, I am writing a book on this subject.
+Remarkably, after many years of consensus on key aspects of American treaty law (e.g. interpretation, formation), the impact of treaties within the U.S. legal system has become uncertain.
+Along with two of my colleagues, I am writing a book on this subject.

 Thank you for your interest in our program.
-I look forward to receiving your application materials, to learning about you, and hopefully to welcoming you to our program.
+I look forward to receiving your application materials, learning about you and hopefully welcoming you to our program.

 Paul R. Dubinsky